enrbriones/mi-inventario-app/README.md

 ## About the project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20 and hosted with Firebase.

 ## Development server